Working at CALC

 Contract Lawyer Position

-If you are a lawyer committed to social justice and looking for meaningful employment, we invite you to apply to join our dynamic and progressive team in our busy and innovative community legal clinic in rural south-eastern (Belleville) Ontario.
-The position is a one-year contract with the possibility of extension.
+If you are a lawyer committed to social justice and looking for meaningful employment, we invite you to apply to join our progressive team in our busy and innovative community legal clinic in rural eastern (Belleville) Ontario.
+The position is intended as a 12-month contract with the possibility of extension.

 If you have the following experience and competencies, please consider applying:

-- Experience in one or more areas of law impacting people living on a low income and vulnerable communities
+- Experience in one or more areas of law impacting people living on a low income and vulnerable communities, particularly income security issues including Ontario Disability Support Plan appeals, and tenant rights

 - Proven ability to interact with high need clients in an empathetic manner